-But, on the other hand, make sure you know the law because some tickets don’t land you in hot water with your insurer.
+But, on the other hand, make sure you know your traffic laws well because some tickets don’t land you in hot water with your insurer.
 For example, non-moving violations, such as parking tickets are typically ignored by your insurance.
 And in some cities, red light cameras and speeding camera tickets are considered municipal offenses and stay off your record.

 But its best to make sure before taking that gamble.

 2. Get ready to fight your ticket in court

 So, you have decided to not give up without a fight?
 Great.
 The first step you need to take is to write everything down.

 Where did you get your ticket?
 What was the weather like?
 What was the traffic like?
 You never know which details will come in handy later for mounting your defense.

 Next, consider subpoenaing everything you can from the police department.